Refrigerator car: Refrigerator cars in Japan

 The first refrigerated cars in Japan entered service in 1908, primarily for fish transport.
-They were of the ReSo 200 type, from 1909 followed by the ReSo 210 type and from 1912 followed by the ReSo 230 type; all reclassified into Re 1 type in 1928.
-Many of these cars were equipped with ice bunkers, however the bunkers were not generally used.
+They were of the ReSo 200 type, from 1909, followed by the ReSo 210 type, from 1912, and then the ReSo 230 type; all were reclassified into Re 1 type in 1928.
+Many of these cars were equipped with ice bunkers, but the bunkers were not generally used.
 Fish were packed in wooden or foam polystyrene boxes with crushed ice.

-Fruit, vegetables and meat transportation in refrigerated rail cars was not common in Japan.
-For fruits and vegetables, ventilator cars were sufficient due to the relatively short distances involved, whereas since meat require low temperature storage, they were therefore typically transported by ship, since most major Japanese cities are located along the coast.
+Transporting fruit, vegetables, and meat in refrigerated rail cars was uncommon in Japan.
+For fruits and vegetables, ventilated cars were sufficient due to the relatively short distances involved.
+In contrast, meat, which requires low-temperature storage, was typically transported by ship, as most major Japanese cities are located along the coast.

 Refrigerator cars suffered heavy damage in World War II.
 After the war, the occupation forces confiscated many cars for their own use, using the ice bunkers as originally intended.
 Supplies were landed primarily at Yokohama, and reefer trains ran from the port to U.S. bases around Japan.
 Around this time, the surviving pre-war refrigerator cars were gradually retired and replaced with newer types.

-In 1966, JNR developed the ReSa 10000 and ReMuFu 10000 type refrigerated cars that could travel at 100 kph They were used in fish freight express trains.
+In 1966, JNR developed the ReSa 10000 and ReMuFu 10000 type refrigerated cars that could travel at 100 kph.
+They were used in fish freight express trains.
 "Tobiuo" (Flying fish) train from Shimonoseki to Tokyo, and "Ginrin" (Silver scale) train from Hakata to Tokyo, were operated.

 By the 1960s, refrigerator trucks had begun to displace railcars.
-Strikes in the 1970s resulted in the loss of reliability and punctuality, important to fish transportation.
+Strikes in the 1970s led to a loss of reliability and punctuality, both of which are important for fish transportation.
 In 1986, the last refrigerated cars were replaced by reefer containers.

 Most Japanese reefer cars were four-wheeled due to small traffic demands.
 There were very few bogie wagons in late years.
 The total number of Japanese reefers numbered approximately 8,100.
 At their peak, about 5,000 refrigerated cars operated in the late 1960s.
 Mechanical refrigerators were tested, but did not see widespread use.

 There were no privately owned reefers in Japan.
-This is because fish transportation was protected by national policies and rates were kept low, and there was little profit in refrigerated car ownership.
+This is because national policies protected fish transportation, kept rates low, and made refrigerated car ownership unprofitable.